 Is the Quality Code a separate audit?

 A certification or re-certification audit of the SQF Quality Code can either be an extension of an audit to the appropriate SQF Food Safety Code, or a stand-alone audit conducted at any time during the currency of the site’s certification to the SQF Food Safety Code.
 The choice is up to the individual site.

-Is the Quality Code mandatory to meet my retailer’s requirement for obtaining a certification through a GFSI Benchmarked Certification Program?
+Is certification to the SQF Quality Code mandatory to meet my retailer’s requirement for obtaining a certification through a GFSI Benchmarked Certification Program?

-GFSI only benchmarks food safety.
-SQF, edition 7.2 is benchmarked at level 2, and it will only be the SQF Food Safety Codes that re submitted for benchmarking.
-It is up to each individual retailer to decide whether they require certification only to the SQF Food Safety Code or to the SQF Quality Code also.
+GFSI only benchmarks food safety standards.
+The SQF Food Safety Code, edition 9 is benchmarked to the GFSI Benchmarking Requirements.
+It is up to each individual retailer to decide whether a site is required to be certified to the SQF Food Safety Code and/or to the SQF Quality Code.

 What is the expected audit duration for the Quality Code audit?

 SQFI expects a certification or re-certification audit to the SQF Quality Code, combined with a certification audit to the SQF Food Safety Code to add a minimum of half a day, while a stand- alone quality certification audit will be a minimum of one day.

 Will a separate certificate be issued for the Quality Code?